Wasserstein GANs with Gradient Penalty Compute Congested Transport: Proofs

 \section{Proofs}

-In this appendix we will provide details for the proofs that were sketched in the main body of the paper.
+In this appendix we will provide detailed proofs of all mathematical results presented in the main body of the paper.
 The proofs here are organized by the section in which the corresponding result appeared.